 time for apple picking & campfires

 Almost like magic, the humidity disappears, cool nights emerge, and it’s time for campfires and apple picking!
-I always like this time of year because it’s not really summer, but not quite time for pumpkin spiced anything.
+I always like this time of year because it’s not really summer, but not quite freezing cold yet.
 If a day of apple picking, hiking, and ending with the warm glow of a campfire sounds good, then read on.

 There are a lot of great places to go apple picking in the Lynchburg area.
 Many of the best orchards are closer to the Blue Ridge Mountains or the Shenandoah Valley.
 Each orchard has it’s own unique vibe, so depending on what you want to experience, one place may be better than another.
 Below are three places I have been, but there are many more nearby.